Have you got questions about the Patient Advice and Support Service? The Frequently Asked Questions below might help.

 Not necessarily.
 You will usually see a generalist adviser in the Bureau.
 If you require more support, they might refer you to a specialist Patient Adviser.

-The bureau will contact you by email or phone within 10 days.
+The bureau will contact you by email or phone within a fortnight.
 Please make contact if this does not happen.

 Yes, PASS can help you at any point in the complaints process.
 Your Patient Adviser will be able to advise you on when you can expect to hear back from the NHS and provide you with information about what you can do next.

 Yes.
-You can contact us online, by phone or by email.
+You can contact us by phone or by email.

 Yes.
 We can give you advice and information on how to do this.
-You will need to have signed authorisation, be a legal guardian or have power of attorney (POA).
+You will need to have signed authorisation, be a legal guardian or have welfare Power of Attorney (POA).

 Yes.
 We can advise and help you through the NHS process under these circumstances.